ihmeuw/vivarium_cluster_tools/docs/source/index.rst

 Vivarium Cluster Tools Documentation
 ====================================
-Vivarium cluster tools is a python package that makes running ``Vivarium`` simulations easy, including large-scale distributed runs on a Univa Grid Engine cluster.
+Vivarium cluster tools is a python package that makes running ``vivarium`` simulations at scale on a Univa Grid Engine cluster easy.

 .. toctree::
    :maxdepth: 2

    installation
    distributed_runner